dxxxxy/DreamBot/README.md

-# Omri-Beta
+# DreamBOT
- Beta version of my own discord bot.
+ A skyblock stats discord bot made by DxxxxY#5818